Celebratory ‘vaxications’ are giving the travel industry a boost as it tries to recover from a pandemic-induced slump

 ‘Travel Was Our Life’

 Charlotte Benedict, 74, is among the many people who are ready to take the risk.
-She is three weeks into her second dose of the Moderna COVID-19 vaccine, and her husband Roy is a few weeks behind her.
+She is three weeks into her second dose of the Moderna COVID-19 vaccine, and her husband, Roy, is a few weeks behind her.
 Next month, the retired, Dallas-based couple plans to celebrate immunity with a golf trip to St. George, Utah.

 “Travel was our life,” says Charlotte.
 “We canceled five trips last year and are ready to resume our travels.”
 A farther-flung plan to safari in Kenya with their adult daughter, however, is on hold until 2022.